MagpiePKU/EpiTrace/docs/EpiTraceAge_Convergence.rst

 - iterative_time: maximal iteration time.

 Output: a Seurat object with ages annotated in its metadata.

+Main informations added to the meta.data of the Seurat objects are:

+- EpiTraceAge_Clock_initial: the age estimated using only reference clock-like loci
+- EpiTraceAge_iterative: the age estimated using reference + newly-included (putative sample-specific) clock-like loci